holidayextras/holidayextras.github.com/_posts/2017-06-29-also-a-first-time-speaker.md

 ## Going ‘second’

 A requirement of sessions being back-to-back in a room, was that the presenter going second has to attend the first in order that there’s a smoother transition.
 The presentation before me was excellent.
 Great!
 It really kept the audience engaged, wasn’t a boring lecture and got everyone thinking.
-The secret was marshmellows - a gimmick, but a really effective one to prove a point and create discussion.
+The secret was marshmallows - a gimmick, but a really effective one to prove a point and create discussion.

 The session also overran, with people asking questions of the presenter at the end (distracting her from unplugging her laptop and getting out of my way!).
 Not quite what I needed before I was about to get up in front of a room full of strangers.